5 Glacier Hikes Near Anchorage

 There is no real trail from this point on.
 You can scramble over the boulder field, or try to cross the river to your left and find a trail around the boulder field.
 This is when it can become more challenging.

 Byron Glacier sits on the other side of the boulder field.
+A lot of people hike out this far in hopes of finding the popular Byron Glacier ice caves, but every year is different.
 This area is known for avalanches and rock falls, so explore the glacier at your own risk.

 Distance: 6 miles